 Multiswap represents a return to sound financial engineering principles in the spirit of the Black-Scholes model.
-To understand what is Multiswap and how it works, we go back to the basics.
+To understand what Multiswap is, and how it works, let's go back to the basics.

-In other words, the AMM is balanced with the total asset value equal to the total liability value.
-From this, the AMM imposes a number of constraints that capture elements of supply and demand in order to make a market, i.e. produce prices, for the asset tokens.
+In other words, the AMM is always balanced with the total asset value equal to the total liability value.
+From this, the AMM imposes a number of constraints that capture elements of supply and demand in order to make a market, i.e. produce prices, for the asset tokens in the pool.

 The first constraint AMMs impose on the portfolio is that the post-trade weight of each asset token in the pool is known and does not depend on the trade.
-In other words, an AMM is a rebalancing portfolio.
-For example, each Uniswap pool is a simple 2-asset portfolio whose weight is always 50/50 and, the value of all LP tokens outstanding at any moment is equal to the combined value of the two asset tokens.
+This means that an AMM operates as a rebalancing portfolio.
+For example, each Uniswap pool is a two-asset portfolio that maintains a 50/50 ratio between its assets.
+The total value of all Liquidity Provider (LP) tokens at any given time equals the combined value of the two asset tokens.

-This constraint allows us to completely determine the state of the AMM given the weights and reserves of each token. to express the marginal price of each asset in terms of the reserves of each token plus the weights.
+This constraint allows us to determine the state of the AMM given the weights and reserves of each token.
+It also lets us calculate the price of each asset based on the reserves of each token and their respective weights.

-Rebalancing means that the post-trade weight is known before the AMM state changes and does not depend on the trade.
-The rebalanced principle involves adjusting asset ratios within a liquidity pool to maintain the desired balance.
+The second principle means that the post-trade weight of each asset is known before the AMM state changes and does not depend on the trade.
+This principle involves adjusting asset ratios within a liquidity pool to maintain the desired proportions.
 Rebalancing also helps mitigate the risk of impermanent loss and ensures that LPs receive a fair return on their investments.

-The self-financed principle asserts that no value is created or destroyed in the process but is merely transferred from one token to another.
-Multiswap's dedication to being self-financed guarantees that it can reward LPs fairly and maintain a robust trading environment.
+The third principle declares that no value is created or destroyed in the process of a transaction, but is merely transferred from one token to another.
+Multiswap's commitment to self-financing transactions guarantees that it can reward LPs fairly and maintain a fair trading environment.